ASP.NET Core FileManager Overview

 Initializing the FileManager

 The following example demonstrates the initialization of the FileManager with remote binding.
-The file structure is served as JSON though the FileManager DataSource object.
+The file structure is served as JSON through the FileManager DataSource object.

-As of the 2022 R3 release, the Selectable mechanism is altered.
-The Change event will now be fired only when Selection/Deselection is performed.
+As of the 2022 R3 release, the Selectable mechanism has a new behavior.
+The Change event fires only when performing selection or deselection.

 @(Html.Kendo().FileManager()